-In today's global society, computer literacy is an essential skill, comparable to reading, writing, and arithmetic.
-In order to complete their education at Housatonic Community College, transfer to a four-year institution, or enter the workforce, HCC students should be able to use word processing, the Internet, and email as tools to communicate and access information.
+In today's global society, computer literacy has become an essential skill, comparable to reading, writing, and arithmetic.
+In order to complete their education at Housatonic Community College, transfer to a four-year institution, or enter the workforce, HCC students should be able to use word processing, the Internet, and email as tools to communicate and access electronic information.